ThisIsRuvos/ersd/README.md

 ## Running

 ```
+cd DEPLOY_LOCATION/server
-node DEPLOY_LOCATION/server/main.js
+node main.js
 ```

-When developing the application, DEPLOY_LOCATION is the "dist" directory
+When developing the application, DEPLOY_LOCATION is the "dist" directory.
+The server must be run from the DEPLOY_LOCATION so that the "config" directory is relative to the working directory of the server.

 ## Deploying